 July 22, 2021 - PT Freeport Indonesia (PT-FI), in partnership with The Indonesian Institute of Sciences (LIPI) and the South Australian Museum, discovered a new frog species in Mimika Regency, Papua, Indonesia.

-The species, named Litoria lubisi, is a type of large green tree frog that is a member of the Litoria infratrenata family.
-The discovery of the new species was officially published in the international journal Zootaxa 4903(1):117-126.
+Named Litoria lubisi, this species of large green tree frog is in the same family as Litoria infratrenata.
+The discovery of the new species was officially published in the international journal Zootaxa.

 The frog is named after Dr. Rusdian Lubis, who at the time of discovery was serving as PT-FI’s Senior Vice President for Work Environment and Safety.
 The research on Litoria lubisi was started in 2006 by Stephen Richards from the South Australian Museum and independent researcher Burhan Tjaturadi, who has been working in Papua since 1999, when he joined World Wildlife Fund and Conservation International.
 The research was continued by the LIPI research team, including Mumpuni, Hellen Kurniati, and Evy Arida.
 After 15 years of study, the research team was able to confirm the species was a new species never recorded in the taxonomic pedigree.